zanton123/HaSAPPy/RunninHaSAPPy.md

-#Controlling the HaSAPPy workflow throught command scripts
+#Controlling the HaSAPPy workflow with command scripts

 The HaSAPPy analysis pipeline is controlled by a command script that is provided by the user (the LoadModule.txt file).
 All the parameters are collected by the **INFOloads.py** module and stored in an **INFO object** that organizes software scheduling and stores user defined parameters.